ScalaPino/GameOfLifeFP/README.md

 It is the best-known example of a cellular automaton and probably the most often programmed computer game in existence.

 A Conway grid is infinite two-dimensional orthogonal.
 In fact, Conway's Game of Life is Turing complete, so this implementation avoids using fixed-size structures such as arrays.
 Instead, each generation is represented by a __set of the "alive" cells__.
+So the presence of a coordinate in a set will signal the fact of a living cell.

 This solution is programmed with best practice and pragmatics of functional programming in Scala with its idiomatics.